carolgilabert/carols-blog/src/posts/2020-in-review.md

 ---
 title: 2020 in Review
+subtitle: "A look back at the most cursed of years."
 author: Carolina Gilabert
 date: 2021-01-03
 readingTime: 8 min
 ---

 What to say about 2020, huh?
 It's pretty safe to say it was an awful year.
 I spent most of it depressed, exhausted and worried.
 My energy disappeared, and doing even the basic things required for me to function took all I had.

 Despite all that, I still want to reflect and record what it was like, as I hope it will be cathartic.

 I guess before I dive in I should review the goals I set myself at the end of last year:

 -   I wanted to "do less" professionally, as I spread myself a bit too thin in 2019: I most certainly did less 😅 but the surplus energy I hoped for wasn't there for obvious reasons.
 -   I mentioned about being interested in DevRel: I interviewed for a DevRel position in a big company this year, and although I didn't get an offer, it was a great opportunity to get a better feel for what the role entails, and ultimately showed me I don't really want to move in that direction, at least not for now.
 -   I had ambitious goals around personal skills and exercise: I failed 100% of those.
 I did not hit a single one.
 In fact, I did worse on those areas than I had before setting them as goals.

 This year sucked, in varied ways, and that taught me to be more accepting of myself.
 It taught me to assess the energy I had and act accordingly, instead of chastising myself as I usually do.
 I wouldn't say I'm brilliant at it yet, but I've gotten a lot better.
 I think that's my biggest takeaway from 2020: to be kinder to myself.